We receive free products to review and participate in

 We rate each mattress on a scale from 1 to 5 to reflect its overall quality.
 This number is comprised of individual scores from hands-on testing of materials, firmness, pressure relief, motion transfer, cooling, responsiveness, and more.

-On a scale from 1 to 10, with 1 being the softest, we rated this mattress 6/10.
-This is a touch below the industry standard medium-firm.
+On a scale from 1 to 10, with 1 being the softest, we rated this mattress 7/10.
+This is a touch firmer than the industry standard of medium-firm.

 Price